Age-related features of the pelvic bones. Age-related features of the pelvis

 Rice.
 2. X-ray of the pelvis of a 15-year-old girl.

-1 - nuclei of ossification of the iliac crest; 2 - the apophysis of the ischial bone; 3 - accessory nucleus of ossification of the anterior lower iliac spine.
+1 - ossification nuclei of the iliac crest; 2 - apophysis of the ischium; 3 - accessory ossification nucleus of the anterior inferior iliac spine.

 The ischium does not have an independent ossification point and is formed from the primary nucleus of the ischium.
-For the first time, it begins to appear on radiographs from 7 to 8 months of age, but by the end of the first year of life it is still poorly expressed.
-By the age of 10-12, the ischium reaches 10-15 mm, its apex has indistinct contours and is rounded.
-By the age of 13-17, the top. the bones are already clearly contoured; in about half of those examined, it appears to be flat, as if cut off, in the other half it is rounded.
+For the first time it begins to appear on radiographs from 7-8 months of age, but by the end of the first year of life it is still poorly expressed.
+By the age of 10-12 years, the ischium reaches a size of 10-15 mm, its apex has unclear contours and is rounded.
+By the age of 13-17 the top. the bones are already clearly contoured; In about half of those studied, it appears flat, as if cut off, while in the other half it is rounded.

-The accessory nucleus of ossification of the apophysis of the ischium in girls first appears at the age of 13-17, in boys - at the age of 15-19 (see Table 1, Fig. 3).
-In the first 2-3 years after the appearance, the apophysis consists of multiple "ossification points", which later, gradually but lengthening, merge into one continuous strip, separated from the ischium by a barely noticeable enlightenment.
-Synostosis of the apophysis with the bone also begins from the upper branch and gradually spreads to the lower branch; complete synostosis in men is observed at the age of 19-22, in women - 2-3 years later (Table 3).
-Synostosis with the inferior branch of the pubic bone in single observations is noted at the age of 3, regardless of gender.
-The area of synostosis appears to be thickened in the form of a callus, the contours of the thickening are uneven and indistinct, and the bone pattern is uniform.
-All this suggests that the process of synostosis is not over yet.
-At the age of 3-5, only incomplete synostosis is observed.
-Complete synostosis of the lower branch of the ischium with the lower branch of the pubic bone is observed in isolated cases in 6-year-old girls, and 8-year-old boys.
-Synostosis does not always go symmetrically on both sides.
+The accessory ossification nucleus of the apophysis of the ischium first appears at 13-17 years of age in girls, and at 15-19 years of age in boys (see Table 1, Fig. 3).
+In the first 2-3 years after its appearance, the apophysis consists of multiple “ossification points”, which later, gradually lengthening, merge into one continuous strip, separated from the ischium by a barely noticeable clearing.
+Synostosis of the apophysis with the bone also begins with the upper branch and gradually spreads to the lower branch; complete synostosis in men is observed at 19-22 years of age, in women - 2-3 years later (Table 3).
+Synostosis with the lower branch of the pubic bone in isolated cases is observed at 3 years of age, regardless of gender.
+The area of synostosis appears thickened in the form of a callus, the contours of the thickening are uneven and unclear, and the bone pattern is uniform.
+All this suggests that the process of synostosis is not yet completed.
+At 3-5 years of age, only incomplete synostosis is observed.
+Complete synostosis of the lower ramus of the ischium with the lower ramus of the pubic bone is observed in isolated cases in girls aged 6 years, and in boys aged 8 years.
+Synostosis does not always occur symmetrically on both sides.
 At the age of 12, synostosis is observed in all boys.
-The area of synostosis in about half of all studied and after the final formation of the ischium remains thickened in the form of a callus, but unlike the latter, the thickening has clear contours and a normal bone pattern.
+The area of synostosis in approximately half of all those studied, even after the final formation of the ischium, remains thickened in the form of a bone callus, but unlike the latter, the thickening has clear contours and a normal bone pattern.

 table 2